Branching fraction measurement of the $\mathit{\Lambda} \to p \mu^- \overline{\nu}_{\mu}$ decay: Introduction

 The LFU test observable ($R^{\mu e}$), defined as the ratio of the decay rates of the muon and electron modes, is sensitive to nonstandard scalar and tensor contributions~\cite{Chang:2014iba}.
 Moreover, the dependence on the form factors is anticipated to simplify when considering the ratio of branching fractions.
 By operating at NLO one obtains

 The LFU test observable defined in Eq.~\ref{eq:SMratio} is predicted by theory to be \mbox{$R_{\text{NLO}}^{\mu e} = 0.153 \pm 0.008$} for the $\Lz \to \proton$ case~\cite{Chang:2014iba}.\footnote{ Note that the decay rate for the muon mode can be obtained by multiplying that of the electron mode by $R_{\text{NLO}}^{\mu e}$, as defined in Eq.~\ref{eq:SMratio}.} This prediction is theoretically clean, as it does not depend on form-factor inputs at this perturbative order, allowing for a straightforward comparison with experimental measurements.
 A precise measurement of $R^{\mu e}$ implies a constraint on the Wilson coefficients, since new physics scalar and tensor operators would contribute to the ratio.
+Long-distance QED effects are not explicitly included in these predictions and are not expected to affect the results at the current level of experimental precision \cite{Chang:2014iba}.

 A recent lattice QCD calculation provides the most precise determination to date of the $\Lz \to \proton \, \ell^- \bar{\nu}_\ell$ transition form factors, including previously neglected second-class contributions, yielding a value of the muon-to-electron decay rate ratio of \mbox{$R_{\text{LQCD}}^{\mu e} = 0.1735 \pm 0.0098$}~\cite{LQCD}.
 In addition to the form-factor determination, the same study establishes a precise relationship between the partial decay rates of the $\Lz \to \proton \, \ell^- \bar{\nu}_\ell$ decays and the CKM matrix element $|V_{us}|$.
 Specifically, by integrating the differential decay rates using only lattice QCD inputs—with $|V_{us}|$ factored out—predictions are provided for the ratios $\Gamma_{p\ell \bar{\nu}_\ell} / |V_{us}|^2$ for both the electron and muon modes.
 Two sets of predictions~\cite{LQCD} are reported: one using baryon masses determined within the same lattice QCD calculation, and another using experimentally measured baryon masses.
 The former adopts a more conservative uncertainty, intended as the main quoted value, to account for potential uncontrolled systematics in the baryon spectrum and yields